skarny0/skarny0.github.io/hobbies.md

 After finishing my undergrad, I spent eight months backpacking around Nepal (3 mo.) and India (5 mo.).
 Much of this was time spent walking in the Himalayas and riding trains.
 At one point I taught Neuroscience to a group of Tibettan Buddhist Nuns.
 I even took some photos!

 Last year (Dec '23) I drove about 20 hours south into Baja California, much of it off-road, to find some swell.
-Luckily, we did and absolutely scored four days of pumping waves!
+Luckily, we did and scored four days of pumping waves!

 ## Photo Gallery